CacheMoneyPlaya/manipulation-autoencoder/README.md

 will then output a 12x1 data structure which I run a Cosine Similarity test against to determine if the model was able to detect these apparent volatility surges.

+The output of the model is essentially a 1 dimensional attempt at the model trying to recrate the input data from its training data, the Cosine similarity test will then give us an idea of how similar the data structure is to the input, high confidence means a 'normal' output was generated suggesting possible volatility incoming.

 It was trained on about 5000 data sets of 5 min data upto 2 hours prior to historical surges in an attempt to decode subtle patterns that occur before/during distribution events.
 The code is also readily available to generate new training data sets.